 What If I Can’t Make Any Friends?

-It is normal for new students to be worried about the college social scene.
+It is normal for new students, both national and international, to be worried about the college social scene.
 After all, making new friends and having new experiences is largely what college is all about.
 For this reason, it should actually be quite easy to make friends since everyone else is in the same boat.

-If you are having trouble meeting new people, join some clubs.
+If you are having trouble meeting new people, join some clubs or a sports team.
 This automatically gives you something to talk about with other students, since you know at least one subject you are both interested in!

 I Haven’t Chosen a Major Yet!

 It is normal to be worried about your college major when you enroll.
 But you are not the only student who has not declared a major yet.
 If you are not sure about the topic you want to focus on in college, feel free to stay undeclared until you are inspired.

 If you still have not declared a major after a year or two in college, you should talk with your guidance counselor.
 But don’t be worried about this common issue during your first semester in college!
 You’ve got plenty of time to figure it out.